How to change a computer DNS address

 Once you have the file open, follow these steps:

 1. Make a note of the DNS addresses already listed.
-You may need this information later if you want to revert your changes.
+You may need this information later to revert your changes.

 2. Delete any lines beginning with nameserver.